mwherman2000/indy-arm/README.md

 - Applications Layer (23), (44), and (12)
 - Technology Layer (30), (49), and (15)

+## INDY ARM Viewpoints

+The main or primary view is the All-in viewpoint.
+In addition, based on the needs of various discussion forums (e.g. did-spec, did-resoltuon, Hyperledger Indy Rocketchat channels, etc.), a number of additional "alternative" or focused viewpoints have been created.

+- All-in Viewpoint (first time readers should focus here)
+- DID Data Model and DID Document Data Model Viewpoint
+- DID Resolution Viewpoint
+- Agent and Wallet Viewpint

 ### All-in Viewpoint

 The INDY ARM is illustrated in the following “All-in” viewpoint.
 The INDY ARM is an actual queryable model – it is not a drawing (e.g. a Visio or PowerPoint diagram).